+Dr. Pankaj Hans is a renowned Gastrointestinal Surgeon in Faridabad.
 Gastrointestinal surgery is a treatment for diseases of the parts of the body involved in digestion.
 This includes the esophagus (Food pipe), stomach, small intestine, large intestine, and rectum.
 It also includes the liver, gallbladder, and pancreas.

 Surgery may be used to remove a cancerous or noncancerous growth or damaged part of the body, such as the intestine.
-Minor surgical procedures are used to screen and diagnose problems of the digestive system.
+Minor surgical procedures are used to screen and diagnose problems in the digestive system.

-At Hans Laparoscopy SurgiClinic we offer a wide range of surgical procedures to cure out patients.
+At Hans Laparoscopy SurgiClinic we offer a wide range of surgical procedures to cure outpatients.
 Below are gastrointestinal conditions that we treat with surgery:

-Small and large intestine
+The small and large intestine

 Omental or mesenteric cysts